 For a few days after rhinoplasty surgery, your nose is stuffed, and you cannot breathe through it; however, you should avoid inserting a cotton swab or finger inside your nose as it causes injury and more swelling.
 Also, while the tip of your nose is numb for a few days, the skin of other parts of the nose is itchy and painful.
 Remember that the nasal skin is sensitive to touch for a couple of days after the nose surgery, so scratching or hitting it will cause more pain.
 It probably takes a few months for your nasal skin to return entirely to normal after rhinoplasty.

 When the splints are removed, your healthcare provider will teach you how to tape your nose.
-You should constantly tape your nose for the next few months to achieve the best results from your nose surgery.
+To achieve the best results, you should constantly tape your nose after rhinoplasty for the next few months.

 After Rhinoplasty: Step by Step